gshotwell/vitamin_d_covid/README.md

 - Authors of Article ‘Optimisation of Vitamin D Status for Enhanced Immuno-Protection against Covid-19’by McCartney et al. comment onresponse letter ‘Vitamin D and Covid-19: A Note of Caution’ by Rabbitt et al.[Link](http://imj.ie/wp-content/uploads/2020/05/McCartney-et-al-comment-on-Vitamin-D-and-Covid-19-A-Note-of-Caution-response-letter.pdf)
 - Vitamin D Deficiency and ARDS after SARS-CoV-2 Infection [Link](http://imj.ie/wp-content/uploads/2020/05/Vitamin-D-Deficiency-and-ARDS-after-SARS-CoV-2-Infection.pdf)

+# Clinical guidance
+- [This review](https://www.preprints.org/manuscript/202005.0265/v1) of potential vitamin D mechanisms of action provides some useful history on the origin of vitamin D dosing recommendations.
+They also review their clinical guidelines after treating several thousand patients with 5000-10000 IU/day, including recognizing and resolving  hypercalcemia or other adverse events.
+- [Slovenia](https://www.bmj.com/content/369/bmj.m1820/rr) has begun administering vitamin D to residents of nursing homes and health care workers.

 # Vitamin D / Covid correlations
 - Vitamin D deficiency is [very common](https://www.ncbi.nlm.nih.gov/pubmed/12856111) in places that have been hit hard by the disease.
 - Vitamin D reduces the risk of [thrombosis](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4069050/) which is one of the [puzzling symptoms](https://www.nature.com/articles/d41586-020-01403-8) of Covid-19